superagent-ai/superagent/README.md

 ## 🧐 Tutorials

-We post tutorials regularly on our [Youtube channel](https://www.youtube.com/channel/UCBeXnF8gh2EwAmOIwpmfjmA).
+We post tutorials regularly on our [YouTube channel](https://www.youtube.com/channel/UCBeXnF8gh2EwAmOIwpmfjmA).
 Make sure to check them out!

 ## ✨ Use cases

-Superagent allows you to build any AI application/micro service you want, including:
+Superagent allows you to build any AI application/microservice you want, including:

 - Question/Answering over Documents (LLM Finetunes/Vectorstores)
 - Chatbots